-Canada in spring offers a good opportunity for travellers.
+Canada in spring offers a good opportunity for travelers.
 Travel discounts are plentiful before summer's high travel season arrives and the weather is warming up.

-Spring comes early on Canada's west coast, with February seeing the arrival of tulips and temperatures on average staying above 0°C (32°F).
+Spring comes early on Canada's west coast, with February seeing the arrival of tulips and temperatures on average staying above 0 degrees C (32 degrees F).
 Elsewhere in the country, spring shows up to stay in April and extends through to June.
 April usually sees the last of the winter's snow, except in higher altitudes like Banff or Whistler, both popular ski destinations where the season doesn't end until May.

 01 of 05